How to Bet on the 2023 Preakness Stakes

 Traditionally the second leg of thoroughbred racing’s Triple Crown, the Preakness Stakes is held annually on the third Saturday in May following the Kentucky Derby and run at a distance of 1 3/16 miles or 9.5 furlongs.
 The Preakness is the race that sets up the Kentucky Derby winner with a chance to win the Triple Crown in the final leg at the Belmont Stakes in New York.

-Racing odds can change from post position to race day.
-Unlike fixed-odds bets at sportsbooks, horse betting is pari-mutuel, which means variable odds up until the race begins:
+Morning-line odds will be posted during the week of the race.
+Keep in mind that racing odds can change from post position to race day.
+Unlike fixed-odds bets at sportsbooks, horse betting is pari-mutuel, which means variable odds up until the race begins.

 TVG is the most convenient way to bet on the Preakness Stakes in Virginia.